-In Washington’s long-term care facilities, COVID-19 cases and deaths have plummeted, but outbreaks remain
+In Washington’s long-term care facilities, COVID cases and deaths have plummeted, but numbers are ticking up

 The sharp decline in outbreaks, attributable largely to widespread vaccination, is welcome news to the state’s nursing homes, assisted-living facilities and adult family homes.
 These sites have borne the brunt of the deadly virus, accounting for more than half the state’s COVID-19 deaths since the first cases in the U.S. were confirmed at a Kirkland nursing home.
 Residents now can move in and out of buildings, and indoor visits have resumed after a year of social isolation.

-Over the past few weeks, however, the case number has begun ticking upward again, according to data from the Washington State Department of Social and Health Services.
+Over the past few weeks, however, cases have begun ticking up again, according to data from the Washington State Department of Social and Health Services.
 As of Wednesday, 154 facilities in Washington reported at least one active COVID-19 case in the past two weeks.

 Health officials, advocates and site operators cite staff vaccine hesitancy and new, unvaccinated residents moving into buildings and bringing in the virus.
 The cases, they say, also underscore that even among a largely vaccinated population, when an infection makes its way into a congregate-care setting, it can spread rapidly.